scarf-sh/docs/docs/gateway.md

 - **Backend URL**: This refers to where your container is actually hosted, the location where Scarf will direct requests to pull the container.
 Scarf will ask for your container's current pull command.
 This could be `rocket-skates`, `acme/rocket-skates` (implicitly specifying Docker Hub as the hosting provider, `registry-1.docker.io/acme/rocket-skates`), or a fully qualified container image name `docker.acme.come/acme/rocket-skates`.
 You can modify this backend URL attribute later, and your user's Docker pulls will be instantly moved over to the new destination without having to communicate anything to them.
 - **Domain**: This can be your own domain, or a Scarf-supplied domain, of the form `<username>.docker.scarf.sh`.
 By default your Scarf domain will be used if this field is left empty.
 Note that this will be part of your Docker pull command for your users.
 While you can update this domain, updating your public domain is a breaking change for any users on the current domain!
 Edit this value with caution.

 If you elect to use your own domain, you'll need to add a CNAME for that domain to `gateway.scarf.sh`.
-See your DNS provider's instructions for how to add a CNAME.
+Additionally we require you to verify your ownership of the domain by setting a TXT with a value that Scarf provides upon package creation.
+See your DNS provider's instructions for how to add CNAME and TXT records.

 See [Figure 0](#figure_0) to see how these pieces fit together visually.